Articles

 Simeon in the Temple, Rembrandt 1669, Public Domain

-Simeon’s brief cameo speaks volumes about the favor of God on those who wait for him in faith.
-His righteous and devout life encourages us to remain steadfast, immovable, always abounding in the work of the Lord knowing that our toil is not in vain (1 Cor 15:58).
-When it seems that all the world goes on busily unaware that the Comforter has come, we rejoice, knowing that when it’s our time to depart, we too, can go in peace.
+Simeon’s brief cameo speaks volumes about God’s favor on those who wait for him in faith.
+His righteous and devout life encourages us to remain steadfast and immovable, always abounding in the work of the Lord, knowing that our toil is not in vain (1 Cor 15:58).
+When it seems that all the world goes on busily unaware that the Comforter has come, we rejoice, knowing that when it’s our time to depart, we, too, can go in peace–this truth comforts our hearts.

 The Gospel According to Simeon